Mostakem-mia/CSE-316/README.md

 <pre>Fibonacci numbers: 0 1 1 2 3 5</pre>

 <h2 id="largest-number">07.
-Write a python program to find the largest number between two
+Write a Python program to find the largest number between two
 numbers using function</h2>
 <p>This program takes two numbers as input and determines which one is larger.
 It uses a simple conditional statement to compare both values and prints the larger number.</p>